swiftlang/swift-evolution/proposals/0202-random-unification.md

 "I just want a random dice roll, what is this ! the compiler is telling me to add?"

-This syntax wouldn't make sense for a custom rng that deterministically generates numbers with no fail.
+This syntax wouldn't make sense for a custom RNG that deterministically generates numbers with no fail.
 This also goes against the "general use" design that the core team and much of the community expressed.

 Looking at Rust, we can observe that they also abort when an unexpected error occurs with any of the forms of randomness. [source](https://doc.rust-lang.org/rand/src/rand/os.rs.html)

 It would be silly to account for these edge cases that would only happen to those who need to update their os, optimize their file descriptors, or deleted their `/dev/urandom`.
-Accounting for these cases sacrifices the clean api for everyone else.
+Accounting for these cases sacrifices the clean API for everyone else.

 ### Shouldn't this fallback on something more secure at times of low entropy?

 Thomas Hühn explains it very well [here](https://www.2uo.de/myths-about-urandom/).
 There is also a deeper discussion [here talking about python's implementation](https://www.python.org/dev/peps/pep-0524).
 Both articles discuss that even though /dev/urandom may not have enough entropy at a fresh install, "It doesn't matter.
 The underlying cryptographic building blocks are designed such that an	attacker cannot predict the outcome."
 Using `getrandom(2)` on linux systems where the kernel version is >= 3.17, will block if it decides that the entropy pool is too small.
 In python's implementation, they fallback to reading `/dev/urandom` if `getrandom(2)` decides there is not enough entropy.

-### Why not make the default rng non-secure?
+### Why not make the default RNG non-secure?

 Swift is a safe language which means that it shouldn't be encouraging non-experienced developers to be pushing unsecure code.
 Making the default secure removes this issue and gives developers a feeling of comfort knowing their code is ready to go out of the box.